North Island kōkako

 In the mid 1990s DOC and the Auckland Regional Council started a joint project to protect the population of 21 North Island kōkako in the Hunua Ranges.

 In 1994 the only remaining breeding female in Hunua fledged 3 chicks, heralding a new era of recovery.
-The population grew slowly with the protection of nests from predators and close monitoring of nesting birds.
+The population has grown slowly with the protection of nests from predators and close monitoring of nesting birds.

-The population was helped by translocating kōkako from elsewhere (Mapara, Pureora, Tiritiri Matangi) to boost the population numbers and genetic diversity.
-This, along with a tremendous ongoing pest control effort by Auckland Council and volunteers, has led to a rapidly growing population.
-In 2015 a census found 55 kokako pairs.
-By 2022 this had grown to over 250 pairs!
+This population has also been helped by translocating kōkako from elsewhere (Mapara, Pureora, Tiritiri Matangi) to boost the population numbers and genetic diversity.
+A census in 2015 found 55 kokako pairs!

 Island populations